 I’ve tried flax eggs but I don’t like the taste (people say that flax eggs don’t taste like anything but I think they do).
+Others have used it with success in this recipe.
 I haven’t tried it, but Bob’s Red Mill Gluten-free Vegan Egg Replacer would probably work.

 - Can I make these cookies smaller?

 Yes, but I think they have a better texture when they’re baked as huge cookies.